yuzuha48/WanderGuide/README.md

 # WanderGuide ✈️

-Since I love traveling, I decided to create a travel itinerary sharing social media platform where people can create and view itineraries for various places!
+Driven by my love of travel, I decided to create a social media platform dedicated to sharing travel itineraries.
+Here, individuals can both craft and explore captivating itineraries for diverse destinations.

 Users can:
 - 🔍 search for itineraries based on location